 Artist Talk with Larisa Crunțeanu and Xandra Popescu

-D’EST Prologue.
+D’EST Prolog.
 O’ Mystical East and West is supported by Centenart Program of the Romanian Cultural Institute and the National Cultural Fund Administration in Romania.
 The project is realized by District Berlin.